Semiparametric Efficient Inference in Adaptive Experiments: Auxiliary Lemmas and Proofs

 By assumption, $k_t \lVert\hat{f}(a,X_t) - f(a,X_t)\rVert_2 = o_{\mathbb{P}}(1)$.
 It follows then that $k_t \left(\lVert \hat{f}(a,X_t) - f(a, X_t))\rVert_2 \right)^2 = o_{\mathbb{P}}(1)$.
 Equation~\eqref{eq:nosecondterm} can be further simplified to

 Equation~\eqref{eq:total_expec} follows from the law of total expectation.
 In equation~\eqref{eq:total_indep} $\pi_t(a \mid X_t, \Omega_{t-1})$ given $X_t$ and $\Omega_{t-1}$ is constant, and can be moved out of the inner expectation, away from $(Y_t(a) - f(a,X_t))^2$.
-The bound~\eqref{eq:substitute_condvar} then utilizes our policy truncation and our assumption that $\frac{1}{\pi} $ is uniformly bounded.
-We denote this bound as $C_1 < \infty$.
+The bound~\eqref{eq:substitute_condvar} then utilizes our policy truncation and our assumption that $\frac{1}{\pi} $ is uniformly bounded by $C_1$.
 We are able to bound the denominator with a constant, and move this constant outside of the expectation.
-Simultaneously, we note that the inner expectation is by definition the conditional variance of $Y_t(a)$ given $X_t$.
-We apply the law of total variance to bound this term by $\textrm{Var}(Y_t(a))$, and move this constant out of the outer expectation.
-The bound~\ref{eq:substitute_condvar} reduces to $o_{\mathbb{P}}(1)$, since converge in $\ell_2$ implies convergence in $\ell_1$, and the Lemma is proved.
+Simultaneously, we note that the inner expectation is by definition $v(a,x)$.
+By assumption, $v(a,x)$ is bounded uniformly by $C_2 < \infty$.
+The bound~\ref{eq:substitute_condvar} reduces to $o_{\mathbb{P}}(1)$, since convergence in $\ell_2$ implies convergence in $\ell_1$, and the Lemma is proved.